What Story Element is Developed in the Excerpt

 Highlight Key Details

 Mark phrases or sentences that reveal character traits, establish the setting, or advance the plot.
-Here's one way to look at it: a line like “She clutched the letter, her hands trembling” suggests anxiety and a significant event. -
+As an example, a line like “She clutched the letter, her hands trembling” suggests anxiety and a significant event. -

 Ask Guiding Questions